LoreStudio-Charles/Virtue/README.md

 Recall the stories of the Loving Father's love for the sparrow, have **Faith** in His protection, and tell your siblings to get your father, knowing that this could lead to punishment.
 Unravel the snare, rush the sparrow home to your father, and confess what you did.
 Surrendering to **Justice** may be the fastest way to help the tiny creature.
 ##### Footer
-In this moment, you're not just a child at the edge of a farm; you’re a young soul learning the profound lessons of justice, humility, and faith.
+In this moment, you're not just a child at the edge of a farm; you're a young soul learning the profound lessons of justice, humility, and faith.
 What happens next is up to you.

 #### Charity, Temperance, or Valor
 You stand on the edge of the sun-drenched field, the tall grass whispering secrets as the wind sways through it.
 The sweet scent of wildflowers mingles with the earthy aroma of tilled soil.
 You and your siblings have been tasked with gathering the herbs from summer before the first frost blankets the ground.
 Laughter fills the air, a melodic backdrop to your diligent work.